tarik0/shhstealer/README.md

 Setup will download required libraries.If you don't trust you can just make it manually.
 This codes works only in Kali Linux (or maybe in Debian,Ubuntu)

-And also THANK YOU FOR DOWNLOADING!
+And also THANK YOU FOR DOWNLOADING!!